-We kicked off our 2021 event calendar last week in style with the virtual Chief Revenue Officer (CRO) Summit.
+We kicked off our 2021 event calendar last week in style with the virtual Chief Revenue Officer (CRO) Summit in February.

 16 revenue leaders from the likes of ZoomInfo, ShipBob, Highspot, Motus and SalesHood, filled one action-packed day with real-world stories about their journeys to success, and gave actionable, no-BS advice in live Q&As.

 We didn’t want you to miss a single thing so take a tour through our highlights (there were a LOT of options) from each of the day’s talks.

 Grab your ticket now for the next Chief Revenue Officer Summit on September 29th.